 How did you get your internship?

-In the fall of 2021, I took a PAH 200 course with Professor Jacqueline Barrios, which is an introductory course to Public and Applied Humanities.
+In the fall of 2021, I took a course with Professor Jacqueline Barrios, called PAH 200 Introduction to Public and Applied Humanities.
 In this class, students develop practical and critical skills in improving the human condition, and this understanding is demonstrated through a semester-long project that focuses on community.
-As the semester progressed and after getting to know Professor Barrios, she offered me an opportunity to work with her in the spring as a Teaching Assistant (TA) and that experience would also lead to other great opportunities as well.
+After getting to know Professor Barrios, she offered me an opportunity to work with her in the spring as an Intern and Teaching Assistant.

 Why did you choose this internship?

 I didn’t start out as an Applied Humanities major.
 In fact, I struggled a lot with my previous major, for many reasons.
 I didn’t find a support system in that program and I never felt a passion for it.
 I would never say being a PAH major is easy, it's a challenge in its own way, but it’s a challenge worth engaging in.
 So, when Professor Barrios recruited me for this role, I saw the opportunity of having a mentor and continuing making a positive impact.

 My main responsibility as an intern for Professor Barrios was to be a Teaching Assistant (TA) for her PAH 200 course.
 As a TA, I had typical TA responsibilities like assisting with lectures, managing class logistics, providing feedback to students, and facilitating discussions within the classroom.
 Working with a diverse student population, a big portion of this internship is supporting students and their projects and I believe a skill that is really important for this responsibility is effective communication.
 Miscommunication can easily disrupt the flow of a classroom and basic email etiquette goes a long way.